vb-consulting/RazorSvelte/README.md

 - Svelte JavaScript Framework configured for use with TypeScript and SCSS preprocessor.
 - Rollup JavaScript bundler build system.
 - Bootstrap 5 CSS framework configured for SCSS preprocessor.
-- Sample authentication mechanism using JWT with cookies and with three external login providers (Google, Linkedin, and Github).
+- Sample authentication mechanism using (JWT using cookies with optional refresh tokens)  and with three external login providers (Google, Linkedin, and Github).
 - Sample pages like index, privacy, login, logout, authorized sample page, unauthorized (401) and not found (404).

 ### Sample pages